l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [!]
+- [!?]
 There is still some focus issues when switching workspace across multiple monitors
     - The border and the focus works but FocusNext fail
     - I comes from the fact that if the cursor isn't on a window, the focus goes back to master, but not really
         - Find a way to avoid that issues when no cursor warp
 - [ ] Some focus issues still occurs but are really strange and almost never happens
-- [-] Closing a floating windows does not give focus back on the tiled windows
-    - Also test with DestroyNotify
 - [ ] Focus fail sometimes on scratchpads while they borders clearly tell that it they have it
     - Can't reproduce
-- [ ] Centered layout needs to have more horizontal gaps space between windows in columns
-- [ ] Need less gaps on the left and right (outer) on all layout
 - [ ] Ghidra floating window, not nicely placed and focus + warp...
-- [?]
-Swallowing and/or swallowed windows might not be link to the good workspace
-    - Add a function that just go through all ws and put the windows correctly
-- [?]
-Swapping workspace between monitors doesnt give focus properly which makes the FSwapFocus fail
-    - It affects greatly stacked layout since focus isn't changed when swapping windows !
-    - might be fixed, but still take a look at that

 # CLEAN
 - [ ] Reset borders function